liquidstyle/laravel-likable/README.md

 Laravel Likeable Plugin
 ============

+!!!
+NOT STABLE - DO NOT USE !!!
 Trait for Laravel Eloquent models to allow easy implementation of a "like" or "favorite" or "remember" feature.

 #### Composer Install (for Laravel 5)